What Is the Declining Balance Method of Assets Depreciation?

 Advantages of the Declining Balance Method

 Thus, an increase in the cost of repairs of each subsequent year is compensated by a decrease in the amount of depreciation for each subsequent year.

 Disadvantages of Declining Balance Method

-Straight-line depreciation rate = 1/asset’s useful life
+Straight-line depreciation rate = 1/Asset’s useful life

-Accelerated depreciation rate = straight-line depreciation rate × Specific percentage
+Accelerated depreciation rate = Straight-line depreciation rate × Specific percentage

 Depreciation expense = Remaining book value × Accelerated depreciation rate

-Note that the double-declining multiplier resulted in depreciation expense for only four years and that the expense in the fourth year was limited to the amount needed to reduce book value to the $20,000 salvage value.
+Note that the double-declining multiplier yields a depreciation expense for only four years.
+Also, note that the expense in the fourth year is limited to the amount needed to reduce the book value to the $20,000 salvage value.

-Double declining balance depreciation
+Double-declining balance depreciation

-150 percent declining balance depreciation
+150% declining balance depreciation